The psychological impact of COVID-19 on our mental health is increasing day by day. It has been almost a year now since we are fighting this pandemic.

 They can’t go out, meet friends, and have a blast that is costing their mental health.
 I recently interacted with a bunch of college students and it was a very interactive session.
 I was surprised to hear how these young children were talking about anxiety and panic attacks.
 They wanted to know about the adrenaline rush, dopamine because now with so much information available on the internet, they tend to self-diagnose, which is somehow not correct.

-Social media has a different influence on teenagers, they fall into the comparison zone and feel anxious looking at others’ feed.
+Social media has a different influence on teenagers, they fall into the comparison zone and feel anxious looking at others’ feeds.
 All this and a lot more have made our young mind anxious and restless.

 The psychological impact of COVID-19 on Children